bartbutenaers/node-red-contrib-xterm/README.md

 Each flow editor instance will have its own terminal session on the server side, which means that each editor will have its own independent terminal screen.
 As a result, multiple users can execute commands (in their own flow editor instance), independently from each other.

 Currently macOS, Linux and Windows are supported on the server side.

+Remark: this node can be used to connect to the server, where the Node-RED backend is running.
+But it is also possible to logon to other servers, for example on Linux using the ```ssh``` command.
+Thanks to [Paul](https://github.com/juggledad) for explaining this step by step in this [discussion](https://discourse.nodered.org/t/announce-node-red-contrib-xterm-second-beta-sidebar/19718/45).

 ## Sidebar tabsheet